To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Sourced Capital

 Sourced Capital's 4thWay PLUS Rating: Unrated.
-Sourced Capital is too new for a rating and doesn't provide sufficient information.
+Sourced Capital doesn't provide 4thWay with sufficient information for a rating.

 Lender losses: There have been no lender losses so far.